Telluride Neuromorphic Cognition Engineering Workshop :: Travel + Condo

 - It is difficult to impossible to find certain technical supplies in Telluride.
 If you need anything, you better bring it along.

 - Attention Bookworms: Although there are a few good bookstores in Telluride, there isn't a huge selection.
 If you are planning to read something specific, I would suggest picking it up somewhere before you arrive.

 - When You Arrive: Report to the condo check-in office to pick your your condo key and a map of the town.

 - The Fourth of July Parade in Telluride will again feature the loosely-coupled band of scientists and engineers of limited fame.

 - Condominiums have been assigned.
 Please go here to see where your lodging is.

-- If your condo is managed by Telluride Mountain Lodging (TML), you check in at one of two places.
+- Your condo is managed by Telluride Mountain Lodging (TML), and you check in at one of two places.
 All condos in Telluride Lodge check in at the main office, located at 747 West Pacific Avenue.

 - Other condos managed by TML have check in at the Mountainside Inn, located at 333 South Davis.

 - Alpine Luxury Limo 970-728-8750 or 877-728-8750